KerviRamos/OOP/README.md

 Name mangling enforces non-public members by prepending the class’s name to the member’s names, like in _ClassName__attribute or _ClassName__method.
 This results in name hiding, preventing direct access to the member of a given class outside the class’s scope

 #### D. Class and Instance Attributes:
+A class can have two types of attributes;

+* Class attributes:
+Class attributes are defined inside the class body but outside of any method defined in the class.
+All of the objects created from a particular class will share the same “class” attribute with the same value.
+If the class attribute is changed, then that change will reflect on all created instances of the class.
+Class attributes can be accessed via class or via one of its instances.
+However, you will only be able to modify a class attribute via a class.

+* Instance attributes:
+Instance attributes are variables associated with a specific object of a class, meaning they are attached to the object itself.
+In Python, you can dynamically attach attributes to objects that have already been created.

 #### E. Instance, Class, and Static Methods:

+* Instance Methods:
+The first parameter in the method definition is 'self.'
+This method is primarily used to provide the object instance behavior capabilities.
+The instance method can be employed to modify an object's state and even the class state through self.`__class__`.attribute

+* Class Methods:
+The definition of class methods requires the addition of a @classmethod decorator.
+The first parameter for a class method is 'cls,' unlike the 'self' parameter used in instance methods.
+As the class method takes the 'cls' parameter, it cannot directly modify an object's instance state.
+If you wish to modify the instance state, you should use methods with the 'self' parameter.
+These methods can be utilized to define alternative constructors for your classes.

+* Static Methods:
+A static method, marked with the @staticmethod decorator, doesn't require a 'self' or 'cls' parameter but can accept any number of arbitrary parameters.
+Unlike instance and class methods, a static method cannot modify either an object's state or a class's state.
+Static methods have limitations on the data they can access.
+They are commonly employed for utility functions that don't depend on the state of a specific instance but perform a more general task related to the class.